Does your team know your mission and vision?

 These statements are the words leaders use to explain an organization's purpose and direction.
 When expressed clearly and concisely, they can motivate your team, or the organization as a whole, with an inspiring vision of the future.

-Mission statements and vision statements do distinctly different jobs.
+The two statements do distinctly different jobs.

 Mission statements define the organization's purpose and primary objectives.
 These statements are set in the present tense, and they explain why you exist as a business, both to members of the organization and to people outside it.
 Mission statements tend to be short, clear and powerful.